DavidHurta/enhancements/enhancements/update/cvo-log-level-api.md

 3. The cluster administrator notices that the logs are not detailed enough to troubleshoot the issue.
-4. The cluster administrator raises the log level from the default value to a more verbose level by simply modifying the new ClusterVersionOperator resource via the web console or by patching the resource by using the CLI.
+4. The cluster administrator raises the log level from the default value to a more verbose level by simply modifying the new `ClusterVersionOperator` resource named `cluster` via the web console or by patching the resource by using the CLI.
 5. The cluster administrator fixes the issue in the cluster.
 6. The cluster administrator notices that the CVO outputs too many logs for the administrator's liking.